Kathellen

-Kathellen Sousa Feitoza (born 26 April 1996), commonly known as Kathellen, is a Brazilian professional footballer who plays as centre back for and captain Saudi Women's Premier League club Al-Nassr and the Brazil women's team.
+Kathellen Sousa Feitoza (born 26 April 1996), commonly known as Kathellen, is a Brazilian professional footballer who plays as a centre back for and captains Saudi Women's Premier League club Al Hilal and the Brazil national team.
 She is a product of the American college soccer system.

 Club career

 As a young girl Kathellen loved football but mainly had to play futsal.
 She found opportunities for field soccer limited in her native Baixada Santista, especially after Santos FC's women's section was closed in 2012.

 Kathellen applied for an athletic scholarship to the United States and was selected by Monroe College of the National Junior College Athletic Association.
 After two successful years with Monroe College she spent her two remaining years of college eligibility with Louisville Cardinals and UCF Knights, respectively, in NCAA Division I.

 She subsequently received an offer from FC Girondins de Bordeaux and joined the French Division 1 Féminine club halfway through their 2017–18 season.
 In May 2018 she signed a two-year extension to her contract.

 After a successful 2019 FIFA Women's World Cup with Brazil, and an elite level performance against France, Kathellen was linked to many major European clubs, including newly promoted CD Tacón, due to become Real Madrid for season 2020–21.
 Instead she remained with Bordeaux for a further season, then joined Italian Serie A club Inter Milan in August 2020.

-In 2024 she left Real Madrid and joined Al-Nassr on a two years contract, her official debut was on the 25 of August in the AFC Women's Champions League which she helped her team to keep a clean sheet at.
+In 2024, she left Real Madrid and joined Al-Nassr on a two-year contract, with her official debut coming on 25 of August in a 3–0 victory over Myawady in the AFC Women's Champions League, which she helped her team keep a clean sheet.

+On 21 July 2026, she signed a two-year contract with Al Hilal.